wustl-pctg/cracer/rdtool/README.md

+# CRACER

 An asymptotically efficient race detector for Cilk Plus programs.
-It requires a version of Cilk Plus that supports both -fno-inline-detach and the Batcher runtime system.
+It requires a version of Cilk Plus that supports both -fno-inline-detach (or -fcilk-no-inline) and the Batcher runtime system.

 You should defined a top-level file `config.mk` which must include definitions for the compiler home, internal runtime headers, and runtime library location.
 For example: